S.H. Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Kim's recent performances

-- Kim had his best finish at the ISCO Championship, where he finished tied for 28th with a score of 1-under.
+- Kim's best finish over his last ten appearances came at the ISCO Championship, where he finished tied for 28th with a score of 1-under.

 - Kim has an average of 0.271 Strokes Gained: Off-the-Tee in his past five tournaments.